Bishop Borgess High School: Sports

-In 1997 the boys basketball team made history by winning the school's first ever State Championship, coached by Roosevelt Barnes in only his second year as head coach.
+In 1997 the boys basketball team made history by winning the school's first ever Boys State Championship, coached by Roosevelt Barnes in only his second year as head coach.
 The following year, the boys basketball team won the Catholic League Championship but lost to Detroit Cass Tech in the City Championship game at Calihan Hall by the score of 73–68.
 The Spartans fell short of a back to back state title and were eliminated from the State playoffs in the Regional finals to eventual State Champion St. Martin DePorres.
 Bishop Borgess was led in both years by Aaron "A.J" Jessup and Sam Hoskin, who both went on to have successful Division I college basketball careers.

 Activities

 The school newspaper was the Harbinger.
 The annual yearbook was the Labyrinth.
 Dramatic plays were staged each fall, and musical productions in the spring.
 Other activities included debate, forensics (state champions in 1982 and 1984), language clubs, band, choir and student government council.